-Illinois Valley Economic Development is at the forefront of what The Illinois Valley Area Chamber of Commerce's and Economic Development is all about and our team is dedicated to assisting you with your industry expansion retention development and making your transition into the region as smooth as possible.
+North Central Illinois Economic Development is at the forefront of what The Illinois Valley Area Chamber of Commerce's and Economic Development is all about and our team is dedicated to assisting you with your industry expansion retention development and making your transition into the Illinois Valley region as smooth as possible.

 Since its earliest settlements, the Illinois Valley has maintained a diverse economy, benefiting from its location at numerous transportation crossroads and its ample natural resources.
 The present-day diverse economy of the Illinois Valley includes agriculture, mining, manufacturing, machining, logistics, and countless services.

 Sitting at natural and man-made crossroads, the Illinois Valley has long been a logistics hub (Transportation).
 The towns of LaSalle and Peru sprang up near the confluence of the Illinois River.
 The Illinois River remains a major transportation route, and the Illinois Valley has numerous barge docks.
 With its rail access and position at the intersections of Interstates 80, 180, and 39 and US Highway 6, the Illinois Valley is a vital multi-modal transportation hub and is the home to several logistics businesses.